ellenzinc/ellenzinc.github.io/_posts/2015-02-14-matlab-patch-for-yosemite.md

 date: 2015-2-14
 ---

 <p>Are you feeling excited about the brand new OS X Yosemite?
 Yeah, me too.
-But I delayed my update until recently due to notorious "Matlab does not open in MAC OS bug".</p>
+But I delayed my update until recently due to the notorious "Matlab does not open in MAC OS bug".</p>

 <p>
 While the bug is fixed for R2014b, following the instruction here can save your past installation of 2011a &mdash; swiftly in 10 minutes.